albert-lu10/CMPE131Group18-Project-Student-Noter/README.md

 1. Make sure Python is installed.
 2. Download the backend folder.
 3. Extract to a different folder.
-4. Run "pip install -r requirements.txt"
+4. Run "pip install -r requirements.txt" where the "requirements.txt" file is.
 5. Run "python manage.py runserver".